 That night, I was one of the remaining survivors, and the last place we visited was a suljib, or drinking house that served snacks.
-Someone ordered gyeran mari, and there was a collective sigh among the people around the table.
-Apparently, rolled omelet is considered a snack that must be consumed with soju.
-So even though most of us thought the night ended at this fifth location, it would not be the place to wind down.
+Someone ordered gyeran mari, and there was a collective agreement among the table that it was the perfect comfort food to end a long night of drinking.

 What is Gyeran Mari